 - Vanilla extract: You only need a little here, but it's always worth it to use a quality brand, like Nielsen-Massey.

-- Butter: Use a good, unsalted butter for the choux pastry—Cabot, Vermont Creamery, and Kerrygold are fine choices.
+- Butter: Use a good, unsalted butter for the choux pastry—Cabot, Vermont Creamery, Kate's of Maine, and Kerrygold are fine choices.

 - Salt: Just a little salt in the puffs enhances the overall flavor.